Poulet Basquaise (Basque Chicken with Pepper)

 Ingredients for Poulet Basquaise

-Here are the main ingredients you’ll need to prepare a traditional Poulet Basquaise.
-You’ll find the exact quantities in the recipe card:
+Here are the main ingredients you need to make a delicious Poulet Basquaise.

-- Bell peppers: The basis of the sauce!
-Choose a mix of red, yellow and green peppers for color.
+• Bell peppers: The base of the sauce.
+I recommend using a mix of red, yellow, and green peppers for more color and flavor.

-- White wine: Dry, optional, to deglaze the sauce and add a touch of acidity.
-You can replace it with broth.
+• Dry white wine: Optional, used to deglaze the pan and add a touch of acidity.
+Can be replaced with broth.

 How to prepare Poulet Basquaise